greghuang8/Taiwan_Covid_Dash/README.md

 ## Example outputs

-Here is an example plot (from June 19th), in English:
+Here is an example plot (from June 19th, with 20 deaths reported), in English:

 ![](plots/plot_june19.png)